+We note that as $\bar{S}$ has four elements then there are fourteen ways to reduce $G$ to the graph $\mathcal{R}_S(G)$.
+This follows from the fact that there are fourteen ways to partition a set with four elements.
+However, each of these reductions will result in the same graph. \end{example}

+Let $G=(V,E,\omega)$ and suppose $S\notin st(G)$.
+It is a natural question to ask whether the result(s) of lemma \ref{theorem3} holds for the vertex set $S$.
+Specifically, (i) do any sets satisfying $S\subseteq S_{m-1}\subseteq\dots\subseteq S_{1}\subseteq V$ induce a sequence of reductions on $G$; and (ii) can $G$ be reduced to a graph with vertex set $S$ via some sequence of reductions?
+If so, is this reduction unique?

+The answer to (i) is \textit{negative} since $S_1$ need not be a structural set of $G$.
+To answer question (ii) we note the following.
+If the weight $\omega(e_{ii})\neq\lambda$ for some $v_i\in V$ then the vertex set $S=V-\{v_i\}$ is a structural set of $G$.
+This follows from the fact that $\bar{S}=\{v_i\}$.
+Hence, the graph $G|_{\bar{S}}$ is the graph restricted to the single vertex $v_i$.
+In particular, this implies that any cycle of $G|_{\bar{S}}$ is a loop.

+Therefore, any graph $G\in\mathbb{G}$ can be reduced over the structural set $S=V-\{v_i\}$ if it is known that $\omega(e_{ii})\neq\lambda$.
+Another way to state this is that it is possible to remove the vertex $v_i$ from $G$ via an isospectral reduction if $\omega(e_{ii})\neq\lambda$ without knowing anything about the graph structure of $G$.
+This has the following important implication.

-If $\omega(e_{ii})\neq\lambda$ for some $v_i\in V$ then $V-\{v_i\}\in st(G)$ since $v_i$ induces no cycles in $\ell(G)$.
-Hence, any single vertex with this property can be removed from the graph.
-If it is somehow known a priori that no loop of $G$ or any sequential reduction of $G$ has weight $\lambda$ (which is always the case in applications) then $G$ can be sequentially reduced to a graph on any subset of its vertex set.
-To give such a condition we define the set $\mathbb{G}_\pi$.
+Suppose it is known that no loop of $G$ or any loop of any sequential reduction of $G$ has weight $\lambda$.
+If this is the case then it is possible to remove any sequence of single vertices from $G$ via a sequence of isospectral reductions.
+Therefore, $G$ can be sequentially reduced to a graph on any subset of its vertex set.
+This idea is the motivation behind the following.